PoornimaN-Personal/Task-API-Service/README.md

 ## Use of AI
  - Copilot and ChatGPT were used to assist with FastAPI, Pytest, and Helm chart code and and troubleshooting issues.
    - **Reason for use**
-      - These technologies were new to me, so I leveraged AI for learning and to generate a base scaffolding of code and configuration
+      - These technologies (FastAPI, Pytest) were new to me, so I leveraged AI for learning and to generate a base scaffolding of code and configuration
       - However, I did not completely depend on AI — instead, I first studied the concepts through official documentation and YouTube tutorials, then refined and updated the AI‑generated output.
    - **What went well?**
       - Saved time by quickly identifying root causes of errors such as EKS authentication and kubeconfig issues, provider configuration errors.
       - Provided structured explanations with the reason for the error and step‑by‑step fixes that reduced trial‑and‑error time.
    - **Manual Changes Required?**
       - Although AI provided initial drafts, all output required manual refinement, including:
-          - The GET /tasks endpoint was updated to include an ID field for each task, based on insights from a YouTube tutorial.
+          - The GET /tasks endpoint was updated to include an ID field for each task, based on insights gained during my learning.
           - Updated Helm chart paths and value file and yaml files references to match the out project  requirement.
     - **How did you verify the AI output?**
          - Verified the output by running commands like `pytest` `terraform` `kubectl` locally